bilal1031/BookStore-Backend/README.md

-# On Windows

-# Create the virtual environment
+# Setting Up and Using the Book Store API

+This guide provides steps to set up and run the Book Store API on Windows.

+## Setup

+1. Create a Virtual Environment

    python -m venv venv

-# Activate the virtual environment
+2. Activate the Virtual Environment

    venv\Scripts\activate

-# Install the required packages in the requirements.txt
+3. Install Required Packages

    pip install -r /path/to/requirements.txt

-# Start the server
+## Running the Server

+Navigate to the server directory and perform the following commands:

 cd server
 python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver

-# Usage
+## Usage

-Load the file Book store.postman_collection present in the root folder into the postman to see and access the api
+1. Postman Collection: Load the file `Book store.postman_collection` located in the root folder into Postman.

+2. API Authentication:
-- The api uses token authentication and postman is already setup
+   - The API utilizes token authentication.
+Postman setup is already configured.
-- After getting a token you can replace it with variable in Token {{bearer}} in postman to access all other APIs other the auth.
+   - Upon obtaining a token, replace it with the variable `Token {{bearer}}` in Postman to access all other APIs apart from authentication.
-- The collection version of postman in v2.1
+   - The Postman collection version is v2.1.